plforacle/mysql-enterprise-intro/develop-python/develop-python.md

 In this lab, you will be guided through the following tasks:

 - Install  Python and Flask
-- Learn to create Python / MYSQL Connect Application
 - Deploy the Sample LMPF WEB Application

 ### Prerequisites

 - An Oracle Trial or Paid Cloud Account
-- Some Experience with MySQL SQL and  PHP
+- Some Experience with MySQL SQL and  Python
 - Completed Lab 3

 ## Task 1: Setup Python Flask Environment